Arpitmahajan123/NOTE-PAD/README.md

 <h1>NOTE PAD</h1>

-This Note Pad Application With Frontend And Backend But Maninly Focus On Backend We Will Use The Following Technologies :
+This Is Note Pad Application With Frontend And Backend But Maninly Focus On Backend, Here The Following Technologies Are Used :

 Front End : React, JavaScript, EJS
 Back End : NodeJs, File Module, Express, npm.